indygreg/PyOxidizer/docs/config_type_python_executable.rst

    a file ``<path>/<value>.py``.

 Returns a ``list`` of objects representing Python resources found in the virtualenv.
-The types of these objects can be ``PythonSourceModule``, ``PythonPackageResource``, etc.
+The types of these objects can be ``PythonModuleSource``, ``PythonPackageResource``, etc.

 The returned resources are typically added to a ``FileManifest`` or